 If the volume still won't boot, it may be impossible for your firmware to detect your enclosure (despite that macOS, once booted and having access to far more device drivers, can see the enclosure just fine).
 The Golden Litmus Test for bootability would be to install macOS directly onto the volume.
-If that fails to make the disk bootable, then it definitely isn't going to happen.
-Please report these enclosures to us so we can assemble a list of troublesome enclosures.
+If the macOS Installer fails to make the disk bootable, then your external device will not function as a startup device.

 The backup volume starts to boot the Mac, but fails to get to the Finder, or the Mac reboots and boots from the internal disk